ZurichMedTech/model-intelligence/docs/manual/setup.md

 For each input parameter exposed by the selected function, users can edit the parameter configuration through the **Parameter Cards**, in which it is shown:
 - Parameter name
 - Minimum value of the parameter range
-- Maximum value input field

-#### Range Definition
-- **Min**: Define the lower bound of the parameter range of interest
-- **Max**: Define the upper bound of the parameter range of interest
+- Maximum value of the parameter range

-- **Validation**: The system validates that minimum values are less than maximum values
+The compatibility of the input minimum and maximum values is automatically validated by the system.

 ### Parameter Range Considerations